-You can read more information about these two top providers below.
+You can read more information about these three top providers below.

-Endurance, which offers direct-to-consumer extended service plans, was named our Best Overall Provider for the following reasons:
+Endurance, which offers direct-to-consumer extended service plans, was named our Best Coverage Provider for the following reasons:

-- Covers automobiles with high mileage: Endurance offers extended warranties to automobiles with up to 200,000 miles.
+- Covers automobiles with high mileage: Endurance offers extended warranties to automobiles with 200,000+ miles.
 This mileage rate is much higher than most other providers.